Some links in this post may be affiliate links

 Allow the new Wax Begonia to be well established before transplanting after which you can begin routine care.

-Wax Begonia (Begonia semperflorens) problems indoors are caused by cultural faults.
-The problems include yellow leaves, pests, brown leaf tips, leaf drop, rotting, pests and diseasea among others.
+Wax Begonia (Begonia semperflorens) growing problems include yellow leaves, pests, brown leaf tips, leaf drop, rotting, pests and diseasea among others.
 Continue reading for more on these problems and how to fix them.

 White powdery spots in Wax Begonia is an indication of powdery mildew which is enhanced by over damp conditions, low temperatures and poor air circulation.